patrickfrey/mewa/doc/glossary.md

 The class of language covered by _Mewa_.
 Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/LALR_parser).

 ### Lexer
-Component that scans the input and produces a stream of items called _tokens_ that are the atoms the grammar of the language is based on.
+A component that scans the input and produces a stream of items called _tokens_ that are the atoms the grammar of the language is based on.
 In _Mewa_ the _lexer_ is defined as a set of named patterns.
 The patterns are regular expressions that are matched on the first/next non-whitespace character in the input.
 Contradicting _lexeme_ matches are resolved in _Mewa_ by selecting the longest match or the first definition comparing matches of the same length as the _token_ value emitted.

 ### AST (Abstract Syntax Tree)
 The intermediate representation of the program.
 The output of the program parser.
 The AST in _Mewa_ is described [here](ast.md).